 CLPR has managed the unit publicity for television productions including all three seasons of Screentime's Informer 3838, Pine Gap, Playing For Keeps, Janet King, The Secret Daughter, ANZAC Girls, Crownies, and Brothers In Arms, as well as managing the materials requirements for Fat Tony & Co, Underbelly: Badness, Underbelly: Squizzy and Wolf Creek the television series.
 The company also manages all of Blackfella Films' productions including the highly acclaimed Mabo and multi award winning series Redfern Now (seasons one, two and the telemovie Promise Me), First Contact (season 2), Deep Water and most recently Total Control.
 Credits also include Playmaker's The Wrong Girl, Hiding, four seasons of Love Child, two seasons of The Code, Reckoning and The Commons, Storyark's Carlotta, Gristmill's Upper Middle Bogan, Jungle's A Moody Christmas, Easy Tigers' Jack Irish Season 2, the fifth and final season of Rake and all seasons of Doctor Doctor (aka The Heart Guy), CJZ's House of Bond, Endemol's Blue Murder: Killer Cop, Lingo's Wake In Fright and The Secrets She Keeps and both seasons of Bunya Productions' multi award winning Mystery Road.

-Most recently CLPR managed the unit publicity for Screentime's Underbelly: Vanishing Act, EQ Media Group/Beyond Entertainment's Troppo, Bunya Production's True Colours, 7Studios Back To The Rafters for Amazon Prime, Endemol Shine Banks' RFDS for Channel Seven and Easy Tigers' fifth season of Doctor Doctor for Channel Nine, as well as the unit and to premiere publicity for Beyond's Halifax: Retribution.
+Most recently CLPR managed the publicity for Endemol Shine Australia's NCIS: Sydney, HELIUM's Last King of the Cross and Paper Dolls, Screentime's The Claremont Murders and Underbelly: Vanishing Act, two seasons of Perpectual Entertainment's (formerly EQ Media Group)/Beyond Entertainment's Troppo, Matchbox's Class of '07, Bunya Production's True Colours, 7Studios Back To The Rafters for Amazon Prime, Endemol Shine Banks' RFDS for Channel Seven and Easy Tigers' fifth season of Doctor Doctor for Channel Nine, as well as the unit and to premiere publicity for Beyond's Halifax: Retribution.

 Having managed campaigns for some of Australia’s most iconic titles, Catherine has built a reputation as one of Australia’s leading film and television public relations consultants specialising in taking productions from script to screen.
 CLPR also manages the corporate public relations profile of its clients as well as handling personal publicity requirements for a number of leading film and television identities.